ldcinventory/ldcgc-frontend-elm/README.md

 ## TODO:

+- [x] Implement register tools tab (register page)
+- [x] Implement register consumables tab (register page)
+- [x] Check expiry token on session reconnect and redirect to Sign in if expired
 - [ ] Implement password recovery workflow
 - [ ] Convince backend to use Bearer token and simplify all API calls... 🙏🏻
-- [ ] Check expiry token on session reconnect and redirect to Sign in if expired
 - [ ] Only store user in localStorage if ✅ Remember me
 - [ ] Implement tools page
-- [x] Implement register tools tab (register page)
-- [x] Implement register consumables tab (register page)
 - [ ] Use [elm-select](https://github.com/sporto/elm-select/tree/6.2.1) for Registering tools/consumables
 - [ ] Extract Components/Modal and re-use it!